Ukraine bans official use of Telegram app over fears of Russian spying

 According to the Telemetrio database, about 33,000 Telegram channels are active in Ukraine.

-President Volodymyr Zelenskyy, who sits on the security council, as well as military commanders and regional and city officials all regularly publish updates on the war and report important decisions on their Telegram channels.
+President Volodymyr Zelenskyy, who sits on the security council, as well as military commanders and regional and city officials all regularly publish updates on the war and report important decisions on Telegram.

 Ukrainian media have estimated that 75 per cent of Ukrainians use the app for communication and found that 72 per cent saw it as a key source of information as of the end of last year.